 2. Improve communication between departments.

-It’s no secret that an improved work environment or method produces happier consumers.
-Integration across systems guards against losing patient records and allows the process of providing care to run more smoothly.
-Simply put, improved coordination helps medical professionals perform their duties better.
-In turn, patients are more likely to want to continue working with their current provider.
+Cloud-based, employee-focused connected care solutions make this a possibility.
+Integration across systems of record guards against losing patient records and allows care to run more smoothly.
+Improved coordination helps providers perform their duties better, which in turn makes patients more likely to stay with their current provider.

 3. Be open to patient feedback.

 It’s crucial to let patients know they can approach their healthcare providers with any questions or concerns about the quality of their care.
 The more that patient feedback is specific and honest, the better medical professionals can become.
 At the same time, easy communication between doctor and patient creates relationships built on trust (rather than on dollar signs).

 This is another function for connected care.
 Just keeping patients involved in the processes — like sending out emails to the patients after they’ve kept their appointments — can go a long way toward encouraging their perspectives and making them feel valued.

 4. Train employees in best practices for patient engagement.

 Studies are constantly conducted about the best ways to treat medical patients, not just physically but emotionally and psychologically.
 Bedside manner remains a vital aspect of healthcare.
 It’s important to ensure that employees are always kept up to date regarding the intricacies of patient support.